BattletechModders/LootMagnet/README.md

 > Example: The salvage pool has a SRM-2, and the compensation sum is high enough that we'd normally add 26 copies of the SRM-2 to the pool.
 Because 26 > 10, we divide 26 / 3 = 8.66.
 We round up to 9, and add 9 copies of the SRM-2 to the salvage pool instead.

+After processing all salvage compensation, components with a quantity greater than `CompensationMaxRollupQuantity` will be capped to this value.
+The difference in value between the calculated compensation quantity and this value isn't accounted for.

 ### Negotiation

 > Every day's a negotiation and sometimes it's done with guns. - Joss Whedon